Connect with others who understand.

 • Restlessness

-Several conditions can coexist with ADHD, especially mood and personality disorders.
-In particular, bipolar disorder has some overlapping symptoms with ADHD.
-This can cause bipolar disorder to be underdiagnosed and undertreated.
+Several conditions can co-occur with ADHD, especially mood and personality disorders.
+In particular, bipolar disorder has some symptoms that overlap with ADHD.
+This can lead to missed or delayed diagnoses for bipolar.

 What Are the Symptoms of Bipolar 1 Disorder?

-In bipolar 1 disorder, hypomania and hypomanic episodes can also occur, which are less extreme than full-blown manic episodes.
-During hypomania, individuals experience a heightened mood — they may feel very happy, excited, or easily irritated.
-They also have more energy and creativity than usual, but not to the same intense degree as in full mania.
+Some people also experience hypomania, a milder version of mania.
+Hypomanic episodes are generally less extreme than full-blown manic episodes.
+During hypomania, a person may feel excited, unusually happy, or easily irritated.
+They often have more energy and creativity than usual — but not to the extreme levels seen in full mania.

 These mood changes can make everyday tasks hard.
-For example, it might be tough to concentrate at work or school, have good relationships with family and friends, or keep to a regular schedule because your moods keep changing.
+It might be tough to concentrate at work or school, have good relationships, or keep to a regular schedule due to your changing moods.

 Overlapping Symptoms

-Distinguishing between bipolar and ADHD can be difficult because the conditions share similarities, including:
+Distinguishing between bipolar 1 and ADHD can be difficult because these conditions share similar symptoms, including:

 • Inattention